tkeeching/tiny/README.md

 - [ ] better date formatting for cleaner UI
 - [x] need a method to display upvote/downvote counter
 - [ ] need email and username validation upon signup to prevent duplicates
+- [ ] app gives internal server error when user tries to login with non-existing account
+- [ ] whole page will reload when user click the heart button

 ## Future features